renehernandez/obsidian-readwise/README.md

 Download zip archive from GitHub releases page.
 Extract the archive into `<vault>/.obsidian/plugins`.

-#
 ### Limitations

 * It can only pull the most recent 1000 highlights from Readwise (should be solved eventually as part of the implementation for this issue: [issues/7](https://github.com/renehernandez/obsidian-readwise/issues/7)

 ### Compatibility

-This plugin is being tested with Obsidian v0.11.9 and up
+To check for the compatibility of different versions, check [versions.json](https://github.com/renehernandez/obsidian-readwise/blob/main/versions.json).
+All plugin versions newer than the highest specified in the `versions.json` file should be compatible with the same Obsidian version and newer.